Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-AZURE_PORTAL.md

 1. bin\Publish folder and select Deploy to Web App --> [Click HERE](https://stackoverflow.com/questions/73800499/how-to-update-changes-to-azure-app-service-after-its-deployed-from-cli)

-2. Or we can go to AZURE PORTL -> App Service --> Deployment center (on he right side) <-- Deploy from GitHub
+2. Or we can go to AZURE PORTAL -> App Service --> Deployment center (on he right side) <-- Deploy from GitHub

 -